tchajed/sys-verif-fa25/README.md

 Install the dependencies: `pnpm install`.

-Run a dev server to preview changes: `pnpm docs:dev`.
+Run a dev server to preview changes: `pnpm dev`.
 The dev server auto-updates and hot-reloads page content, but not structure.
-Restart it if you make structural changes that affect the sidebar (e.g., add new files), or start it with `pnpm docs:dev --debug` to do a more expensive reload on every change.
+Restart it if you make structural changes that affect the sidebar (e.g., add new files), or start it with `pnpm dev --debug` to do a more expensive reload on every change.

 Auto-format code (with [prettier](https://prettier.io/)): `pnpm fmt`.

-Build static site: `pnpm docs:build`.
+Build static site: `pnpm build`.

 ## Contributing

-Make sure to preview your change with `pnpm docs:dev`: confirm that it compiles, and if any LaTeX is involved, make sure the output doesn't render with red errors.
+Make sure to preview your change with `pnpm dev`: confirm that it compiles, and if any LaTeX is involved, make sure the output doesn't render with red errors.

 Run `pnpm fmt`.